Activiti/activiti-cloud-full-chart/README.md

 ## Enabling HorizontalPodAutoscaler (HPA)

-Kubernates supports horizontal scalability through Horizontal Pod Autoscaling (HPA).
+Kubernates supports horizontal scalability through Horizontal Pod Autoscaler (HPA) mechanism.
 In `activiti-cloud-full-charts` it is now possible to enable HPA for the `runtime-bundle` and `activiti-cloud-query` microservices.

 ### Requirements
-The common use for HorizontalPodAutoscaler is to configure it to fetch metrics from aggregated APIs and for Kubernetes (metrics.k8s.io) they are provided by an add on named `Metrics Server`.
+The HorizontalPodAutoscaler can fetch metrics from aggregated APIs that, for Kubernetes (metrics.k8s.io), are provided by an add on named `Metrics Server`.

-`Metric Server` needs to be installed and launched to use the HPA feature.
-Please refer to [this page](https://github.com/kubernetes-sigs/metrics-server) for the installation.
+So, `Metric Server` needs to be installed and launched to use the HPA feature.
+Please refer to [this page](https://github.com/kubernetes-sigs/metrics-server) for its the installation.

 ### HPA Configuration

-The HPA feature is disabled by default for backward compatibility, so it needs to be enabled.

-Pass the the following values to the helm chart to enable and use the `HorizontalPodAutoscaler`:
+In the `activiti-cloud-full-chart` the HorizontalPodAutoscaler is disabled by default for backward compatibility.
+Please add the the following configuration to your values.yaml to enable and use it:

 ```yaml
 runtime-bundle: